alphagov/paas-team-manual/source/architecture_decision_records/ADR043-new-product-pages-language-and-framework.html.md

 This implementation will allow us to:

-- iterate our content more quickly as non-developers will be able to make chances easily
+- iterate our content more quickly as non-developers will be able to make changes easily
 - keep our page updated with newer releases of GOV.UK Design System to continue to makem accessible to everyone and aligned with the latest designs
 - have both user-facing products on the same platform